Adopt

 Here's what the humans have to say about me:

-OTHER PETS: Marley was not interested in meeting other dogs, lacks social skills, and gets grumpy with other dogs; Marley would do best as an only dog.
+OTHER PETS: Marley was not interested in meeting hyper dogs, and gets grumpy with other dogs in playgroup if they play too roughly (even if not with her); Marley would do best as an only dog although she enjoys socializing with low energy dogs outside of the home.
 [Should Be Only Pet]

 OWNER EXPERIENCE: Marley is going to need time, compassion, and understanding while she settles in - it may take longer than usual for her to begin to settle in and open up.
 Someone with experience would be able to support Marley with a minimal learning curve.
 [Some Experience]